citrix/terraform-provider-citrix/DEVELOPER.md

 │ Path: image_update_reboot_options
 ```

 If `Received framework type from provider logic` looks empty, that means that an attribute map was not used to create the object.
-See the `Initalizing Terraform types` section on how to properly initialize an empty object.
+See the `Initializing Terraform types` section on how to properly initialize an empty object.

 Otherwise the expected framework type and received framework type may closely match.
-Find where they differ and that is likely an attribute that is not being set, similiar to the `inconsistent result after apply/single attribute` section above.
+Find where they differ and that is likely an attribute that is not being set, similar to the `inconsistent result after apply/single attribute` section above.